Welcome to today's edition of the Rush 24-7 podcast.

 I think they believe it already.

-I know these people like every square inch of my glorious naked body, Rick, not just the back of my hand, and they already think it's in the bag.
+I know these people like every square inch of my glorious naked body, Rick, not just the back of my hand.

-And that's why they're right there.
+And that's why they're right.

 You have to understand their birthright is power.

-And it's Only just and right that power be returned to them.
+And it's only just and right that power be returned to them.

 They are the elites.